Ruth (novel): Synopsis

 From local gossip Jemima discovers about Ruth's past, though she is still unaware that it was Mr Donne who is Leonard's father.
 Jemima is headstrong and already jealous that her suitor Mr Farquhar, her father's business partner, seems to admire Ruth over her.
 The truth is Mr Farquhar is put off by Jemima's erratic behaviour, caused by her father's good intentioned interference.
-Jemima however decides to keep quiet over Ruth's past as she realises that she comes from a more privileged background and the same could well have happened to her, had she been in Ruth's situation.
+Jemima however decides to keep quiet over Ruth's past as she wrestles between her jealousy and her admiring love for Ruth.

 Mr Bradshaw discovers also from local gossip however that Ruth is a fallen woman and despite Jemima's passionate defence of Ruth she is thrown out of the house and sacked.
 Ruth goes home and has to reveal to Leonard that he is in fact illegitimate; he is devastated and ashamed by the news.
 Mr Bradshaw also goes to his old friend Mr Benson and argues with him as he allowed the lie to be told and for Ruth to enter not only his but also Mr Bradshaw's house.

 Jemima and Mr Farquhar marry and have their own child and form a good friendship with Ruth and Leonard but they are still on the outskirts of society.
 Ruth goes among the poor to work as a nurse to the sick and gains a good reputation there, making Leonard proud of his mother once more and restoring their relationship.
 Mr Bradshaw's son is found to have been embezzling the company's funds and his father disowns him.
 However, when his son is later involved in an accident, Mr Bradshaw is distraught and realises that his morals had been perhaps too heavy-handed in the past.
 His son recovers and Mr Bradshaw starts to rethink his life.

-Ruth has to give up her work as there is a catching fever in the environment.
+When there is a typhus outbreak, Ruth nurses the sick devotedly, earning the admiration of all.
 A local doctor offers to sponsor Leonard's studies at a good school and the Farquhars offer to go away on holiday with Ruth and Leonard.
-However before Ruth has made a decision she hears that Mr Donne is very sick; she confides in the doctor the truth about who Mr Donne really is, and goes to him.
+However, before Ruth has made a decision she hears that Mr Donne is very sick; she confides in the doctor the truth about who Mr Donne really is, and goes to him.
 He is delirious with fever and does not recognise her but she nurses him back to health.

 Ruth however falls sick and dies from the illness.
 At the funeral many of the poor that Ruth had looked after praise her, and the chapel is full of people that loved Ruth, despite her being a fallen woman.
-Mr Donne comes to Mr Benson's house and sees Ruth dead, he is momentarily sad and offers money to Mr Benson who realises who he must be and throws him out of the house.
+Mr Donne comes to Mr Benson's house and sees Ruth dead.
+He offers money to Mr Benson for Leonard, acknowledging he is Leonard's father.
+Mr Benson declines his help, and throws him out of the house.